jaronheard/soonlist-turbo/docs/STYLE_GUIDE.md

 - **Voice**: Friendly, engaging, and approachable.
 The language should be clear, concise, and focus on simplicity while conveying enthusiasm for the product's potential and impact.
 - **Tone**: Positive, inspiring, and community-driven.
 Emphasize connection, exploration, and the transformative power of organizing possibilities.
+- **Framing**: Emphasize user empowerment and intentional engagement.Present events and time as opportunities for active choice.
+Use language that encourages proactive decision-making.
+Frame the user's relationship with possibilities as one of active "showing up"

 ### **2. Core Messaging**